-Making recommendations to the full Board on the performance goals and objectives for compensation of our chief executive officer.
-In setting the chief executive officer s compensation, the Compensation Committee annually evaluates his performance under the goals and objectives established by the Board, reviews the chief executive officer s self-evaluation, and makes a recommendation to the full Board.
+Making recommendations to the full Board on the performance goals and objectives for compensation of our executive officers.
+In setting the executive officers compensation, the Compensation Committee annually evaluates their performance under the goals and objectives established by the Board, and with respect to our chief executive officer, reviews the chief executive officer s self-evaluation, and makes a recommendation to the full Board.
 The Compensation Committee also recommends to the full Board whether to award the chief executive officer an annual discretionary bonus.